OrdnanceSurvey/os-data-hub-api-tutorials/web-development/locator/README.md

 A web interface to find national parks in the UK.

+## TODO:

+- Add links to National Parks
+    - Get URLs and add to GeoJSON properties objects
+    - Build HTML and drop in URL into href attribute
+- Implement offset flyToBounds functionality based on left panel width
+- Use OS green colour

 ## 1. Get National Park boundaries

 We'll use the OS Features API to fetch national park boundaries.